rafapb/nd00333_AZMLND_C2/README.md

 ### Step 6 Consume model endpoints

-In this step, we interact with the trained model.
+In this step, we interact with the trained model via an [endpoint](https://docs.microsoft.com/en-us/azure/machine-learning/concept-endpoints).
+An endpoint allows us to send data and receive the prediction output of the deployed model.

 We modify the endpoint.py script to match the scoring_uri and key of the deployed model.